Skip to main content

 What factors affect bloom time?

-The other most important factor is whether or not all of your cacti’s needs are being met.
-A cactus that is getting the right amount of sun, water, and nutrition will bloom more regularly.
+The other most important factor is whether all of your cacti’s needs are being met.
+A cactus that is getting the right amount of water, sun, and nutrition will bloom more regularly.
 On the other hand, a cactus that is getting enough light, water, and nutrition to stay alive, but not as much as it needs, won’t bloom as often.
 This is a way of conserving energy for the plant.

 Knowing what type of cactus you have is essential for predicting bloom time.
 This is both because different cacti bloom at different rates and because different cacti have different needs.
 Although we like to think of cacti as plants that all need hot, dry, sunny conditions, there’s actually still quite a bit of variety when it comes to how much of each of those things individual cactus species need.